 He ran track at Covington Latin and kept his running up through Xavier, law school in Lexington and tax school in Boston where he only spectated The Boston Marathon.
 He was running shorter races when he signed on with Graydon.
 “Nothing serious,” he says, quite earnestly.

 He ran his first marathon, the 1994 New York City Marathon, through an outreach called Team in Training to benefit the Leukemia Society.
-Not quite a quarter century later, Bob had done 27 marathons in all.
-Among them: three New York Cities, four Chicago’s, two Twin Cities, a trough of Flying Pigs, and seven times in the big daddy - Boston.
+A quarter century later, Bob had done 29 marathons in all.
+Among them: three New York Cities, four Chicagos, two Twin Cities, a trough of Flying Pigs, and eight Bostons.

 He downplays the running.
 “It’s just something I do, mostly to keep the mind clear.”
 But he definitely sees the connection between his running and his work.
-“It’s about toeing up to the line, dogged to go the distance, and achieving a result that’s fulfilling for the client.
-Because that’s where I find fulfillment.”
+“It’s about toeing up to the line, competing, dogged to go the distance, and achieving the result that’s fulfilling for the client.
+Because that’s where I find fulfillment as a lawyer.”

 These are the values Bob brings to his practice.
 He is concerned with getting it right.